docker-library/docs/yourls/content.md

 **Required.**
 YOURLS instance password.

-Example: `YOURLS_USER="example_password"`
+Example: `YOURLS_PASS="example_password"`

 ### `YOURLS_DB_HOST`, `YOURLS_DB_USER`, `YOURLS_DB_PASS`

 **Optional if linked `mysql` container.**

-Host, user (defaults to "root") and password for the database.
+Host, user (defaults to `root`) and password for the database.

 ### `YOURLS_DB_NAME`

 **Optional.**
-Database name, defaults to "yourls".
+Database name, defaults to `yourls`.
 The database must have been created before installing YOURLS.

 ### `YOURLS_DB_PREFIX`

 **Optional.**
-Database tables prefix, defaults to "yourls_".
+Database tables prefix, defaults to `yourls_`.
 Only set this when you need to override the default table prefix.

 ## Docker Secrets